khakhalin/carsharing101/02_relocations.md

 # 2. Relocations

-🔥 Define what a relocation is
+In the previous chapter we discussed how cars tend to be trapped in low-demand areas even as high-demand areas suffocate without fleet.
+One obvious way to try to fix this is to develop a habit of intervening!
+What if every now and then we would find a car that is stuck in a technical road between a highway and a garbage-collecting station, pay a hired driver, and "by force" move it to the center of the city?
+We will call this a **relocation**!

-Why would a carsharing company spend its own money to move cars from one area of the city to another?
-Why would we pay someone to do so?
-Sure, every now and then we need to run all sorts of service drives, bringing cars to a workshop, returning them back to the city, moving cars to charging poles to charge, or to gas stations to refuel.
-But what about cars that are clean and sound, and are just standing somewhere, waiting for a rental?
-Surely, if a customer ended a trip in some particular location within a city, sooner or later either they, or another similar customer, will want to start a trip nearby and bring the car back in the game.
+But do we really have to do that?
+Why would we _spend our own money_ on moving cars from one area of the city to another?
+It's one thing to sometimes perform unavoidable service drives: bringing broken cars to a workshop for example, returning them back to the city, or moving cars to charging poles and gas stations to charge and refuel.
+But if a car is clean and sound, and is just standing suboptimally, isn't it better just to wait?
+If someone traveled _to_ this location at some point, then surely sooner or later someone else would travel _from_ it, right?
 Should not we just wait?
-Would not the "natural" distribution of cars in the city be the best one for the business?

-From the Chapter 1 we know that the answer to this rhetorical question is a resonding "NO"!
-The default, "natural" distribution of cars within the city is horrible for business, and can easily ruin a carsharing company by rendering it unprofitable.
+From Chapter 1 we know that the answer to this rhetorical question is a resonding "NO"!!
+The default, "natural" distribution of cars within the city is _horrible_ for business, and can ruin a carsharing company in no time, by rendering it unprofitable.
 Until carsharing becomes a dominant form of car-use, making high service level (DFR) the top priority, cars have to be redistributed to optimize profits.
-This last phrase may sound annoyingly capitalist and exploitative, but even from the most altruistic point of view, to have the highest societal impact, in terms of reducing the carbon footprint of the city, carsharing companies should invest in the efficiency of their operations, and pump any spare money they have into expansions.
-It's much better for everyone if companies can bring carsharing to smaller towns, instead of letting their cars idly rust and rot in forgotten backstreets, parking lots, and alleyways.
+This phrase may sound annoyingly capitalist and exploitative, but even from the most leftist and altruistic point of view, to have the highest societal impact, in terms of reducing the carbon footprint of the city, while also helping with a modal shift and improving the quality of life, carsharing companies should invest in their operations, pumping any spare money into expansions, better fleet, car cleaning etc. It is much better for _everyone involved_ if we make carsharing reliable and pleasant, rather than paying for cars rusting in forgotten backstreets, covered with leaves and pigeon droppings.

-Moreover, even putting the average distribution of cars in the city aside, from Chapter 1 we know that the distribution of cars across different parts of a city is inherently volatile, and that rental cars are prone to spontaneous pile-ups at random points on the map.
-These fluctuations of fleet density within the city obviously hurt fleet utilization and business efficinency, as every pile-up of cars in one part of the city means that some other part doesn't have enough vehicles, with customers getting underserved and frustrated.
-To maximize the positive impact (and also, to survive financially), a good carsharing company should identify these "pile-ups" early on, and redirect idling cars to where they are most needed at the moment.
-The presence of relocations in a city is not a sign of inefficiency; on the other hand, it's a sign of a responsible mobility company, fighting a never-ending fight against entropy.
+Moreover, even putting the stable state distribution of cars aside, from Chapter 1 we know that the on any given day the distribution of cars across different zones and stations is inherently volatile: rental cars are prone to spontaneous pile-ups at random points on the map.
+These fluctuations of fleet density within the city obviously hurt fleet utilization and business efficinency, as every pile-up of cars in one part of the city means that some other part doesn't have enough vehicles, with customers getting frustrated.
+To maximize the positive impact (and also, to survive financially), a we need to learn to identify these "pile-ups" early on, and redirect idling cars to where they are most needed at the moment.
+The presence of relocations in a city is not a sign of inefficiency!
+The other way around, it's a sign of a responsible mobility company, fighting a never-ending fight against entropy.

 There are of course also other, more complicated reasons to relocate a car.
-For example, a single car may be trapped in an unfortunate, barely reachable location, somewhere in a park, under a bridge, or in some industrial zone.
-Shared cars may also be used by customer to retrieve their own, private vehicles from towing yards and workshops, in which case some of our shared car would never see a drive back.
-Or maybe, in a nightmare scenario, a whole district of a city would have access to a good comfortable train to bring people to work in the morning, but no good train to bring them back home in the evening (or the other way around).
-In a situation like that, day after day, customers would tend to take a train to work, but a shared car back home, accumulating them in one particular partof the city.
-Situations like that exist, and a good relocation system should be able to automatically identify and rectify them, maintaining the optimal distribution of cars in space.
+For example, due to bad transportation planning, a whole district of a city can have access to a good comfortable train in them morning, to bring people to work, but no good train in the evening, to bring them back (or the other way around).
+In a situation like that, day after day, customers would tend to take a train in one direction, but would prefer taking a shared car back, accumulating them in one particular partof the city.
+Situations like that do happen in real life, and a good relocation system should be able to automatically identify and rectify them, optimizing the distribution of cars in space.

+> [!TIP]
+> It is important for a carsharing company to contract drivers, to relocate idling cars from slow to hot parts of the city.
+(At least until we get self-driving cars that can relocate at night on their own).

-Let us now return to three previously described models: the "One station" model (aka a city and a village), the "Multiple stations" model, and finally to a "Gaussian city", to see how the presence of relocations can change the financials of a "virtual company" operating in these "model universes".
+So let us learn to relocate!
+We'll now return to the three previously described models: we'll start with a "One station" model (aka a city and a village nearby); then switch to a "Multiple stations" model, and finally apply what we learned by then to "Gaussian city", to see how the presence of relocations changes the financials of a "virtual company" operating in this model universe.

 # 2.1 One station